wangbin579/auxiliary/README.md

 TCPCopy is a TCP stream replay tool to support real testing of Internet server applications.

 ##Description
 Although the real live flow is important for the test of Internet server applications, it is hard to simulate it as online environments are too complex.
 To support more realistic testing of Internet server applications, we proposes a live flow reproduction tool – TCPCopy, which could generate the test workload that is similar to the production workload.
-TCPCopy consists of two components: TCPCopy Client (tcpcopy) and TCPCopy Server (intercept).
-TCPCopy Client (tcpcopy) is deployed on the production system and it copies live flow data, does necessary modifications and sends them to the test system in real-time.
-TCPCopy Server (intercept) is deployed on the test system and it returns necessary response information to TCPCopy Client (tcpcopy).
+TCPCopy consists of two components: the TCPCopy Client (tcpcopy) and the TCPCopy Server (intercept).
+The TCPCopy Client (tcpcopy) is deployed on the production system and it copies live flow data, does necessary modifications and sends them to the test system in real-time.
+The TCPCopy Server (intercept) is deployed on the test system and it returns necessary response information to the TCPCopy Client (tcpcopy).
 To the test server, the reproduced workload is just from end-users.
 Currently, TCPCopy has been widely used by companies in China.

 TCPCopy has little influence on the production system except occupying additional CPU, memory and bandwidth.
 Moreover, the reproduced workload is similar to the production workload in request diversity, network latency and resource occupation.

-##Design Goals
-1. Reproduction of realistic Internet production workload
-  - Traditionally, Internet server applications are often deployed online without testing with realistic Internet production workloads.
-Thus, developers are often not sure whether their applications could work well when deployed online.
-If we could introduce the online complexity (e.g., request diversity and network latencies) to the test system, we believe most problems could be found before actual deployment.
-2. Little influence on production systems
-  - Generally, online production systems should not be affected.
-For example, online service interruptions are often unacceptable.
-TCPCopy aims to affect the online system as little as possible.
-3. Better use of online production workloads
-  - Currently, online Internet production workloads are often unused and the intranet network bandwidth is not sufficiently utilized.
-It would be fascinating if TCPCopy could utilize the online production workload to support performance testing of Internet server applications.
-4. Long-term testing support
-  - As some problems only appear after the system runs for a long time, it is necessary to design a tool that supports long-term testing with real Internet workload.
-TCPCopy will try to support such long-term testing.

 ##Scenarios: